LLAAMA-SAS/LINTHAAL/README.md

 Linthaal can build graph-of-thought with thousands of agents distributed over multiple machines.

-Linthaal is written in Scala and using the Apache Pekko library for Actors, clustering, etc.
+Linthaal is written in Scala and using the Apache akka library for Actors, clustering, etc.

 The library provides agents for common task related to Computational Biology and interacting with LLMs.